Plant-herbivory-interaction-lab/Monarda_phytochem/Data/README.md

 ## MonardaGarden_SeedDamage2021 (5).csv
 This file contains data on seed head damage to Monarda plants in the common garden.
+All data were collected by the authors.
+Blank cells represent missing data.

 | variables | units | description |
 | :--- | :---: | :--- |